thomaslaurenson/htb-api/README.md

 ```

 - Run any of the scripts in the `python` folder!
-- Deactive virtual environment when done
+- Deactivate virtual environment when done

 ```none
 deactivate